ssatguru/BabylonJS-EditControl/README.md

 * Scale size of control
 * undo, redo

-For a demo head on over to [http://ssatguru.github.io/BabylonJS-EditControl/demo](http://ssatguru.github.io/BabylonJS-EditControl/demo)
+For a demo head on over to <a href="https://ssatguru.github.io/BabylonJS-EditControl/demo" target="_blank"> https://ssatguru.github.io/BabylonJS-EditControl/demo </a>
-<a href="https://ssatguru.github.io/BabylonJS-EditControl/demo" target="_blank">https://ssatguru.github.io/BabylonJS-EditControl/demo</a>
 ## Quick start

 1) add the following dependencies